bruderstein/unexpected-react/README.md

 ```

 # React Compatibility
+v5.x.x is compatible with React v16 and up
 v4.x.x is compatible with React v15.5 and up
 v3.x.x is compatible with React v0.14.x and v15.
 Warning with v15.5, but supported
 v2.x.x is compatible with React v0.13.x and v0.14.x

-It is not planned to make further releases of the v2 branch, but if you still need 0.13 support,
+It is not planned to make further releases of the v2 and v3 branch, but if you still need 0.13 / 0.14 support,
-and are missing things from v3, please raise an issue.
+and are missing things from v4/5, please raise an issue.

 # Tests